-Bonifacio Vásquez Pacheco and Aurelia Gómez Jiménez live in Tlahuitlotepec, a small, isolated town in the Mixe region of the mountains of Oaxaca.
-Traditional dress, especially the use of shawls, is common with woolen shawls worn daily to protect against cold or hot weather.
+Bonifacio Vásquez Pacheco and Aurelia Gómez Jiménez live in Tlahuitoltepec, a small, isolated town in the Mixe region of the mountains of Oaxaca.
+Traditional dress, especially the use of shawls, is common with woolen shawls being worn daily to protect against cold or hot weather.
 Finer cotton shawls are worn for special events such as parties, weddings, baptisms, and Patron Saint Days.
 Bonifacio began learning to weave when he was eight years old, taught by his maternal grandmother.
 Aurelia’s maternal grandmother was also a weaver and taught her the craft along with the art of making intricate fringes.

 In addition to providing a good quality of life for their family, weaving has allowed Bonifacio and Aurelia to contribute to their community by employing marginalized people, such as single mothers and adults with disabilities, and teaching the craft to interested young people.
-In 2016, Bonifacio and Aurelia were chosen by the Mexican Government to represent Mexican weaving traditions in a traveling exhibition of Italy and Spain.
+In 2016, Bonifacio and Aurelia were chosen by the Mexican Government to represent Mexican weaving traditions in a traveling exhibition in Italy and Spain.
 Bonifacio has also been recognized with awards at the Eighth Oaxaca State Folk Art Exhibition in 2008 and the FONART National Contest in 2015.

 To sponsor an IFAM First-Time Market Artist, please visit our secure online donation site: